Capuchin monkey: Tool Use

+Capuchin monkeys are the only neotropical primates that frequently use tools in the wild.
+Their foraging behavior repertoire includes the use of rocks as both hammers and anvils to open fruits and nuts.
+This behavior varies in complexity, from smashing a fruit against a hard surface to the more complex action of positioning a nut on a flat stone and striking it with a heavier rock (as a hammer and an anvil).
+In natural habitats, mastering these skills is a gradual process that can take years of learning and practice because it is a socially learned skill, this means they learn by observing their coespecifics.
+They also actively choose hammer stones of specific weights and sizes depending on the type of food they intend to open.
+In 2019, archaeological excavations in Brazil revealed that some wild capuchin populations have maintained this stone-tool culture for at least 3,000 years, considered today one of the oldest known records of non-human material culture.

 Social structure

 Capuchin monkeys often live in large groups of 10 to 35 individuals within the forest, although they can easily adapt to places colonized by humans.
 The Capuchins have discrete hierarchies that are distinguished by age and sex.
 Usually, a single male will dominate the group, and he will have primary rights to mate with the females of the group.
 However, the white-headed capuchin groups are led by both an alpha male and an alpha female.
 Each group will cover a large territory, since members must search for the best areas to feed.
 These primates are territorial animals, distinctly marking a central area of their territory with urine and defending it against intruders, though outer areas may overlap.
 The stabilization of group dynamics is served through mutual grooming, and communication occurs between the monkeys through various calls.
 Their vocal communications have various meanings such as creating contact with one another, warning about a predator, and forming new groups.
 The social experience of the capuchins directly influences the development of attention in society.
 They create new social behaviors within multiple groups that signify different types of interactions.
 These include; tests of friendship, displays against enemies, infant and sexual intimacy.
 This creates social rituals that are designed to test the strength of social bonds and a reliance on social learning.